ncs-jss/plexus-17/README.md

 ## Guidelines
  1. First make an issue and then start working on it.
- 2. Always make a separate branch in following format name:feature.
+ 2. Always make a separate branch in following format name#feature.
 Eg: aditya#add-bootstrap.
 (Words are separated by -).
  3. In the commit message do mention the issue no. Eg: fixes #1.
  4. Use proper code formatting.
 We use [CodeFormatter Sublime Plugin](https://github.com/akalongman/sublimetext-codeformatter).
  5. Do mention if `npm install` is needed after merging the commit.